EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ### Primary suppression rule: $(n,k)$
 Regardless of the number of respondents in a cell, if a small number ($n$ or fewer) of these respondents contribute a large percentage ($k\%$ or more) of the total cell value, the cell is considered sensitive.

-Intuitive rule: if a cell is dominated by one respondent, the published total is an upper estimate for her value. $n$ selected to be larger than the number of any suspected coalitions.
+Intuitive rule: if a cell is dominated by one respondent, the published total is an upper estimate for her value. $n$ must be selected to be larger than the number of any suspected coalitions.
 Many agencies use an $(n,k)$ rule with $n = 1$ or $n = 2$

 An example of the primary suppression rule: $(n,k)$.<br />
 Consider the respondents that contribute to the total income in a city, which is equal to $250K$, to be (in decreasing order):